microsoft/hands-on-lab-azure-functions/docs/workshop.md

 > - Because the transcription can be a long process, you will use the monitor pattern of the Azure Durable Functions to call the speech to text batch API and check the status of the transcription until it's done.
 >
 > - Use the `SpeechToTextService.cs` file and the `Transcription.cs` model provided below to get the transcription.
-> - A scheleton of the orchestration part will be provided below.
+> - A skeleton of the orchestration part will be provided below.
-> - Instanciate an `AudioTranscription` object when the transcription is done, this will be used to store the data in Cosmos DB in the next step.
+> - Instantiate an `AudioTranscription` object when the transcription is done, this will be used to store the data in Cosmos DB in the next step.
 > - Do not forget to start the orchestration in the `AudioBlobUploadStart` function.

 </div>